I Know There's an Answer: Recording

 Wilson produced the backing track for "I Know There's an Answer" (then slated and logged as "Let Go of Your Ego") on February 9, 1966 at Western Studio.
-With the exception of an overdubbed banjo, played by Glen Campbell, the track was recorded live with an orchestra of 15 musicians.
-Before one of the takes, Wilson jokingly referred to the song as "Let Go of Your Libido", mispronouncing "libido", after which he asked if anyone had heard the 1959 comedy album How to Speak Hip.
+With the exception of an overdubbed banjo and mandolin, played by Glen Campbell and Carl Wilson respectively, the track was recorded live with an orchestra of 15 musicians.
+Before one of the takes, Wilson jokingly referred to the song as "Let Go of Your Libido", mispronouncing "libido", after which he asked if anyone had heard the 1961 comedy album How to Speak Hip.
 He recorded a guide vocal for the track later that day.

-Vocal overdubs followed a week later, by which time the song had been renamed to "Hang On to Your Ego".
-As the session began, Love struggled to sing the song and repeatedly mocked the lyrics, at one point singing the opening lines in the style of comedian Jimmy Durante and actor James Cagney.
-Jardine similarly encountered issues singing the vocals to Wilson's satisfaction and remarked, "Hey, Brian.
+Vocal overdubs followed a week later, by which time the song had been renamed to "Hang On to Your Ego"..
+Eventually, most of these vocals would be redone on March 3.
+As the session began, Love goofed around by singing the opening lines in the style of comedian Jimmy Durante and actor James Cagney.
+Jardine, on the other hand, was struggling with singing the vocals to Wilson's satisfaction and remarked, "Hey, Brian.
 This is a little tricky. ...
 I cannot hack this without your help.
 I mean it.
 I'm mentally destroyed."
 Love continued to joke around and distract Jardine, causing Wilson to lose his patience and shout through the studio intercom, "Hey, you guys.
 Don't fuck around.
 Please, we've got to do it, Mike.
 Come on. ...
 Guys, let's cut this fucking thing!"
 After Jardine's 14th take, Wilson announced that he had been satisfied with the performance, although Jardine felt that Wilson may have been "just accepting it".
 Jardine's vocal takes ultimately ran up to 18.

 On February 16, Wilson completed a mono mix of "Hang On to Your Ego".
 The group later rerecorded the vocals to accommodate the song's reconfiguration as "I Know There's an Answer".
-Except for the chorus, the final vocals were recorded on or around March 3 at Western.
-Further overdubs to the track, including the chorus vocals, were likely tracked on April 17 at Western.
+The verse backing vocals and Mike’s second verse lead vocals were finished on March 3, all of Al’s lead vocals and Mike’s first verse lead vocals were done on March 22, and Brian’s final chorus lead and organ overdub were done on April 17, with all sessions taking place at Western.